Friday, June 2, 2017

 No one knew that Benjamin didn’t know how he had come to be there, and he didn’t even know who or what he had been before his arrival.
 But he was ready as ever, simply accepting his role.

 While enthusiastic crowds continued to cheer his name, Benjamin ushered toward a dressing room.
 On the way, he signed three autographs and absentmindedly nodded at a pushy pitch for a movie role as a Serbian war criminal.
-How did they learn his name, he wondered.
+How they learned his name, he wondered.
 Benjamin said nothing but glided through the crowd.
 There, in the wardrobe mirror, he stared at his freckled face.
 He stripped himself of Hamlet and rediscovered Benjamin Zec.
-He wondered how old this familiar yet unknown figure could be.
+He wondered how old this familiar, yet unknown figure, could be.
 Not more than twenty-five, he thought, pleased.
 Twenty-five!
-Oh, Benjamin Zec was delighted with the body he had found himself in possession of.
+Oh, Benjamin Zec was delighted with the body of which he found himself in possession.

-Proud of his manly facial features, strong chin, and piercing green eyes—whoever he was, he certainly deserved this new life of his.
+Proud of his manly facial features, strong chin, and piercing green eyes, whoever he was, he certainly deserved this new life of his.
 No question about that.
 It felt good to be grown-up and successful.
-He decided to go along with this adventure, to ignore the past he didn’t remember anyway, to be whomever he had to be, for the situation was already whatever it was.
+He decided to go along with this adventure, to ignore the past he didn’t remember anyway, to be whoever he had to be, for the situation was already whatever it was.

 Benjamin decided to go through his house, looking through his stuff and hopefully finding clues about his past life.
 It was out of the question for him to ask his servants where he had come from and how long he had lived here!
 He didn’t want them to think he had lost his mind somewhere between slipping into and out of Mr. Hamlet’s skin.
 Benjamin felt they must have known him well, as they treated him with respect and a subtle touch of intimacy.